 The plans we are consulting on at this event might change between now and the submission of a planning application.
 The red line boundary that has been submitted with the PAN boundary represents the maximum extent of the land potentially included in the application site, but this area may be reduced or rationalised as the development proposal becomes finalised.

 There is a requirement to hold at least two events to provide the opportunity for members of the public to comment on the proposals.
-This public event is the first event.
-A second event will be held in June 2025 at which feedback will be given on the views obtained at the first event.
+We hosted our first event in May and are now hosting our feedback event ahead of planning submission.
 There will also be a short opportunity for comment after this second event and comments will be included in a Pre-application Consultation (PAC) Report.